michaelontiveros/poppy/README.md

 Linearization approximates a computation with a piecewise linear circuit.
 It is the basis of modern AI.
 Computer hardware is optimized for linear operations.

-Modular representation theory linearizes arithmetic programs automatically, in a variety of constructible and interesting approximations.
+[Modular representation theory](https://en.wikipedia.org/wiki/Modular_representation_theory) linearizes arithmetic programs automatically, in a variety of constructible and interesting approximations.
 The resulting program is piecewise linear, over a finite field.
+Lattice cryptography algorithms are simple linear arithmetic programs.

-Linear operations over finite fields have become slower than linear operations over floating point numbers.
-POPPY closes the performance gap.
+POPPY runs linear arithmetic programs much faster than the standard math libraries.

 ## Notation
 `q = p^n` is a prime power in the [Conway polynomials database](https://github.com/sagemath/conway-polynomials).